 See all of Stephanie’s posts here.

-Rose is Garden Therapy’s content editor.
+Rose is a contributor to Garden Therapy.
 She also does editing work for The Malahat Review and Room Magazine and has a Master’s degree in Literature from the University of Victoria.
 Rose grew up in rural British Columbia with a huge garden, which sparked her love of flowers and home-grown tomatoes as well as her fondness for chickens.